makerdao/auction-keeper/README.md

 while true; do
   echo "{\"gasPrice\": \"70000000000\"}"    # put your desired gas price in Wei here sleep 120                                 # locking the gas price for n seconds done
 ```

-The model produces a price/gasPrice for the keeper.
-After the sleep period. the keeper will restart the price model and read a new price.
+The model produces price(s) for the keeper.
+After the `sleep` period. the keeper will restart the price model and read new price(s).
 Consider this your price update interval.

 ### Other bidding models